 If you’re in the market for a simple design that is truly as easy as plugging it in and playing, then the WSA-5TR from Dynasty ProAudio is the best choice for you.
 It’s a very simple setup and transforms your powered speakers into wireless speakers in a matter of minutes.

 You will no longer have wires running to and fro and enjoy the benefits of a wireless speaker kit system with 25 watts wire speakers.
 The connection range output is powerful and supports 5.8G wireless connection with up to 100 feet frequency range so your sound signal quality will not be interrupted.

-The Dynasty ProAudio speaker conversion kit has a very impressive 45 channel selection function plus a 100 feet transmission range, which will allow the best wireless speaker conversion kit comes to detect the best channel for no interference even though you are in another room.
+The Dynasty ProAudio speaker conversion kit has a very impressive 45 channel selection function plus a 100 feet transmission range, which will allow the you to detect the best channel for no interference even though you are in another room.